python-medikit/medikit/docs/features/nodejs.rst

 Usage
 :::::

-To use the NodeJS Feature feature, make sure your **Projectfile** contains:
+To use the NodeJS Feature, make sure your **Projectfile** contains the following:

 .. code-block:: python

     from medikit import require

     nodejs = require('nodejs')

+The `nodejs` handle is a :class:`NodeJSConfig` instance, and can be used to customize the feature.

 Configuration
 :::::::::::::